 Definition and core characteristics of autonomous things

-Autonomous things (AuT) refer to systems that can make decisions and take actions independently, with minimal or no human supervision or control.
-These autonomous entities are self-sufficient devices capable of performing intelligent computations that combine both energy autonomy and inference autonomy.
-They possess three fundamental characteristics that distinguish them from traditional automated systems:
+Autonomous things (AuT) are systems that can make decisions and take actions on their own, with little or no human supervision.
+These devices are self-sufficient, performing intelligent tasks that involve both energy and decision-making autonomy.
+They have three key traits that set them apart from traditional automated systems:

 Types of autonomous things